Optimal shrinkage-based portfolio selection in high dimensions: Simulation and empirical studies

-First we assess the general behavior of the oracle shrinkage intensities as functions of $c$.
+First, we assess the general behavior of the oracle shrinkage intensities as functions of $c$.
 The oracle shrinkage intensities are computed using expressions in (\ref{ainfty}) and (\ref{ainfty2}) for the cases $c<1$ and $c>1$, respectively.
 The parameters are computed using the true mean vector and the true covariance matrix.
-For the bona-fide shrinkage intensities we estimate these parameters consistently and thus use expressions in (\ref{a:bf}) and (\ref{a:bf2}).
 The results are illustrated for different condition indices and different calibration criteria in Figure \ref{fig:alphastar}.
-We observe that in all cases the shrinkage intensity falls to zero if $c\rightarrow 1_{-}$ and increases with $c$ if $c>1$.
-Thus if $c$ is small the shrinkage estimator puts higher weight on the classical estimator of the portfolio weights, due to lower estimation risk.
-If $c$ tends to 1 the system becomes unstable because of eigenvalues which are close to zero.
+We observe that in all cases the shrinkage intensity falls to zero as $c\rightarrow 1_{-}$ and increases with $c$ for $c>1$.
+Thus if $c$ is small the shrinkage estimator puts higher weight on the traditional estimator of the portfolio weights, due to lower estimation risk.
+If $c$ tends to 1 the system becomes unstable because of nearly zero eigenvalues.
 In this case the portfolio weights collapse to the target portfolio weights.
 With $c$ further increasing the shrinkage intensity increases too, implying that the pseudo-inverse covariance matrix can be evaluated in a proper way.
 The fraction of the sample EU portfolio increases with $c$ in this case.
-It is worth mentioning that at some high level of $c$ the information content in the data becomes less relevant the shrinkage intensity starts to decrease.
-Note, however, that even for $p$ much larger than $n$, there is still valuable information in the sample covariance matrix leading to relatively high values of $\alpha^*$.
+It is worth mentioning that at some high level of $c$ the information content in the data becomes less relevant and the shrinkage intensity starts to decrease.
+Note, however, that even for $p$ much larger than $n$, there is still valuable information in the sample covariance matrix leading to relatively high values of $\alpha^+$.

-Regarding the calibration criteria we observe that if the calibration criteria coincides with the expected quadratic utility (i.e. $\beta=\gamma$), then the limit shrinkage intensities are naturally higher, compared to those minimizing the out-of-sample variance or maximizing the out-of-sample Sharpe ratio.
+Regarding the calibration criteria we observe that if the calibration criteria coincides with the expected quadratic utility (i.e. $\beta=\gamma$), then the limit shrinkage intensities are naturally higher, compared to those minimizing the out-of-sample variance.
 The variance of portfolio return for the equally weighted portfolio tends to be lower than that of the sample EU portfolio.
 Thus the shrinkage intensity weights the equally weighted portfolio more heavily.
-A similar conclusion can be drawn for the Sharpe ratio too.
-It is important to stress that the last two calibration criteria are more sensitive to the condition index, implying that both criteria are more sensitive to ill-conditioned covariance matrices.
+It is important to stress that the latter calibration criterion is more sensitive to the condition index.